NewtonMan/FormBuilder/README.md

 # FormBuilder
-A helper to abstract the creation of Forms with Bootstrap support
+A helper to abstract the work with Forms (including validation) with Bootstrap support.